StephenPendrigh/reclaim-the-stack/applications/salt-stack/README.md

 Salt-master has a service file which exposes 8080 (salt-api), 4505 and 4506 which the salt minions hit (not yet tested with external minions) salt-master is a stateful set with the svc pki-data which stores all the keys for the accepted salt minions.
-It also has an init container git-clone-salt-config, which will run a git pull for the salt config and is mounted into the main container.
+It also has an init container git-clone-salt-config, which will run a git clone to obtain up-to-date master, state and pillar config.
+This is then mounted into the main container at the correct file paths.

 Currently salt-master config is set up with:
-A http server (rest_cherrypy) on port 8080, which has a self signed certificate (might need to be disabled or check the cert is actually auto created).
+A http server (rest_cherrypy) on port 8080, which has a self signed certificate (might need to be disabled or check the cert is actually auto created during image creation...).
 This is the salt-api which alcali talks to. netapi_enable_clients enabled for salt-api to also work Config to send data to database and alcali
 auth_dirs: [/srv/salt/auth] (for the alcali auth - this is loaded into cache during the docker build?)